-It provides that person arrested shall not be subjected to more restraint than is necessary to prevent his escape.
+This Clause provides person arrested shall not be subjected to more restraint than is necessary to prevent his escape.

-Clause 47 of the Bill relates to person arrested to be informed of grounds of arrest and of right to bail.
+Clause 47 of the Bill relates to Person arrested to be informed of grounds of arrest and of right to bail.

-It provides that every police officer or other person arresting any person without warrant shall forthwith communicate to him full particulars of the offence for which he is arrested or other grounds for such arrest and he shall also inform the person arrested that he is entitled to be released on bail and that he may arrange for sureties on his behalf.
+This Clause provides every police officer or other person arresting any person without warrant shall forthwith communicate to him full particulars of the offence for which he is arrested or other grounds for such arrest.

-Clause 48 of the Bill relates to obligation of person making arrest to inform about the arrest, etc., to relative, friend or such other person as may be disclosed or nominated by him also to the designated police officer in the District.
+Clause 48 of the Bill relates to Obligation of person making arrest to inform about the arrest, etc., to relative or friend.